X

 Per diocesan policy, a formation and training session is required every two years.
 This happens during the odd-numbered years.
 Each person's name is then submitted to the Bishop of the Diocese of Toledo who appoints them to this ministry.
 The Pastor of Saint Wendelin then commissions EMHCs with a blessing during Mass.

-If you are interested in becoming a EMHC, please contact Anthony Gallina.
+If you are interested in becoming a EMHC, please contact the Pariish Office.

 Gift Bearers